Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 - 12% of employees said they quit their job because of that bad leadership

-How mindfulness can make you a better manager
+How mindfulness management can make you a better manager

-Mindfulness involves paying attention to the present moment, usually involving a point of focus (like your breathing or a feeling) while maintaining relaxation.
+Mindfulness involves paying attention to your present moment, usually with a point of focus (like your breathing, or a feeling) while maintaining relaxation.
 There are a lot of fancy definitions out there, but that's what it comes down to.

-More than anything, mindfulness practice develops your self-control.
+More than anything, mindfulness management practices develop your self-control.
 With it, you can think more clearly, identify issues, make improvements, and generally stay on track both mentally and emotionally.

 As Daniel Goleman, psychologist and author of Emotional Intelligence describes it: